Arts

 Nagasawa Rosetsu / Purple wisteria flowers and two sparrows

-Wisteria flowers are drawn with flowing lines.
+Wisteria is drawn with flowing lines.
 Two sparrows are staying underneath.
-This is a work worth seeing, with Rosetsu's unique and attractive brushwork.
+Rosetsu's unique and attractive brushworks make this work very impressive.

 more